-The Foundation Pogranicze (Borderland), situated in Sejny – a small town near to the Lithuanian border – provides various programmes (together with the Centre Borderland of Arts, Cultures and Nations) for students, artists, cultural activists etc. Sejny is a town where the atmosphere of multiculturalism is still vibrant (in the past it was a village inhabited by Jews, Poles, Lithuanians, Russians and Germans – a perfect example of the cultural blend that was characteristic of Poland before World War II).
+The Foundation Pogranicze (Borderland), situated in Sejny, provides various programmes (together with the Centre Borderland of Arts, Cultures and Nations) for students, artists, cultural activists etc. Sejny is a small town near the Lithuanian border where the atmosphere of multiculturalism is still vibrant.
+(In the past it was a village inhabited by Jews, Poles, Lithuanians, Russians and Germans – a perfect example of the cultural blend that was characteristic of Poland before World War II).
 The Foundation is very interested in extending its projects that result in co-operation with European and world organisations involved in intercultural and trans-national issues.
-In June 2005, the Foundation Pogranicze was one of the co-organisers of the 2nd Colloquium of Intercultural Dialogue which took place in Tbilisi, Georgia and gathered many specialists in cultural, social and religious affairs.
-Sejny based institutions are very active and give support to many initiatives aimed at promoting tolerance and peaceful co-existence of many ethnic and national groups.
+Sejny-based institutions are very active and give support to many initiatives aimed at promoting tolerance and peaceful co-existence of many ethnic and national groups.